chpill/ssr-cljs/slides.md

 -----

-Add some dummy code for the server
+Add a dummy div wrapper on the clojure-side

 ```
 (ns my-app.views.flip-move